akasal/Duino_AVR_Miner_restarter/README.md

 TIP : You may mouse over the tray icon for this app to see how many times it has looped since it was first run (maybe useful for unattended mining).

+TIP: You don't need the .ahk script if you don't plan to recompile this.
+Just the .exe and .cfg is required.

 Tested, by me, on Win10 home 64bit